addapptables/angular-miscellaneous/projects/craftsjs/perfect-scrollbar/README.md

-# ADDAPPTABLES Perfect-scrollbar
+# craftsjs perfect-scrollbar
-Utility for scroll browser
+Utility directive to enhance scrollbars with perfect-scrollbar.

 ## Getting Started
 To get started, let's install the package through npm: